-Dual Strike - Melee Physical Damage - Multistrike - Faster Attacks - Crit Multi - Melee Splash
+Dual Strike - Melee Physical Damage - Multistrike - Faster Attacks or Maim - Increased Critical Damage - Ruthless

-When you finally put the BoR on, use Dual Strike - Multistrike - Crit Multi - Melee Splash
+When you finally put the BoR on, use Dual Strike - Multistrike - Increased Critical Damage - Ruthless

-Another option I tried this league (Breach) which has its utility is swapping splash for Ancestral Warchief.
+Another utility option I tried is swapping a red gem for Ancestral Warchief.
 The totem will benefit from the BoR buffs and do massive AOE damage while simultaneously buffing you and taking some aggro off you.
 I carry this gem around but don't use it too often because I can kill most bosses very quickly and putting up a totem is fucking boring.

 *Your tooltip DPS with Added Fire Damage might be a little higher than with the Crit Damage gem, but keep in mind that monsters have an inherently higher elemental resistance so Crit Damage is more useful.